-- E. Ensure that entries are made into the appropriate missing person networks, as follows: - 1.
-Immediately, when the missing person is at risk. - 2.
-In all other cases, as soon as practicable, but not later than two hours from the time of the initial report. - F. Complete the appropriate report forms accurately and initiate a search as applicable under the facts. - G. Collect and/or review: - 1.
-A photograph and fingerprint card of the missing person, if available. - 2.
-Any documents that may assist in the investigation, such as court orders regarding custody. - 3.
-Any other evidence that may assist in the investigation, including personal electronic devices (e.g., cell phones, computers). - H. When circumstances permit and if appropriate, attempt to determine the missing person's location through his/her telecommunications carrier (RCW 80.36.570). - 1.
-Information may only be sought from a carrier in an emergency situation that involves the risk of death or serious physical harm. - 2.
-Members shall check NCIC and other available databases for a history of domestic violence or court orders restricting contact and verify through the Washington State Patrol (WSP) that the missing person is not participating in the address confidentiality program under RCW 40.24.030 et seq.
+- I. When circumstances permit and if appropriate, attempt to determine the missing person's location through his/her telecommunications carrier (RCW 80.36.570). - 1.
+Information may only be sought from a carrier in an emergency situation that involves the risk of death or serious physical harm. - Members shall check NCIC and other available databases for a history of domestic violence or court order restricting contact and verify through the Washington State Patrol (WSP) that the missing person is not participating in the address confidentiality program under RCW 40.24.030 et seq.
 Information obtained from NCIC, other databases or WSP shall not be released except by court order. - 3.
-Information received from a carrier is restricted and should only be released to first responders involved in the investigation. - I. Contact the appropriate agency if the report relates to a missing person report previously made to another agency and that agency is actively investigating the report.
-When this is not practicable, the information should be documented in a report for transmission to the appropriate agency.
-If the information relates to an at-risk missing person, the member should notify a supervisor and proceed with reasonable steps to locate the missing person. - J. Consider contacting the WSP Missing and Exploited Children's Task Force (MECTF) if additional resources are needed (RCW 13.60.110).
+Information received from a carrier is restricted and should only be released to first responders responding to the emergency situation. - J. Contact the appropriate agency if the report relates to a missing person report previously made to another agency and that agency is actively investigating the report.
+When this is not practicable, the information should be documented in an appropriate report for transmission to the appropriate agency.
+If the information relates to an at-risk missing person, the member should notify a supervisor and proceed with reasonable steps to locate the missing person. - K. Consider contacting the WSP Missing and Exploited Children's Task Force (MECTF) if additional resources are needed (RCW 13.60.110).